vambo/vambo.github.io/_posts/2017-3-2-Monitoring-outbound-connections.md

 tcp        0      0 vambo-ZBook.lan:50708   host-194-242-109-:https TIME_WAIT
 ```

-I am sure displaying only the 3 first bytes of the IP prefixed by 'host-' make sense for someone, but as of now that someone ain't me.
+I am sure displaying only the 3 first bytes of the IP prefixed by 'host-' makes sense for someone, but as of now that someone ain't me.

 #### What works